Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Numerical Method: Stochastic Monte Carlo Simulation

 \section{Numerical Method: Stochastic Monte Carlo Simulation}

-The theoretical correspondence established in the previous sections---mapping the quantum dynamics of the Caldeira-Leggett model to a classical stochastic process---lends itself directly to numerical implementation via a Monte Carlo technique.
-The core algorithm involves: (i) sampling initial conditions from the appropriate equilibrium distributions, (ii) generating stochastic trajectories by solving the generalized Langevin equation (GLE), and (iii) computing quantum observables via weighted ensemble averages that account for state preparations.
+The theoretical correspondence established in the previous sections---mapping the quantum dynamics of the Caldeira-Leggett model with at most a quadratic Hamiltonian to a classical stochastic process---lends itself directly to numerical implementation via a Monte Carlo technique.
+The core algorithm involves: (i) sampling initial equilibrium trajectories, (ii) generating stochastic trajectories by solving the generalized Langevin equation (GLE), and (iii) computing quantum observables via weighted ensemble averages that account for state preparations.